-SECOND CAUSE OF ACTION Violation of the Unconditional Registration Standard Violation of FIFRA
+SECOND CAUSE OF ACTION Violation of the Unconditional Registration Standard Violation of FIFRA through 409.

-- 369. Plaintiffs reallege and incorporate by reference Paragraphs 1 through 368. - 370.
-The prior product registrations were conditional and only for 2 years; this time, EPA registered the products unconditionally and for 5 years. - 371.
-As compared to conditional registration, unconditional registration imposes a different, higher standard, both in terms of the data it requires as well as its risk standard.
+410. Plaintiffs reallege and incorporate by reference Paragraphs 1

+411. The prior product registrations were conditional and only for 2 years; this time, EPA registered the products unconditionally and for 5 years.

+412. As compared to conditional registration, unconditional registration imposes a different, higher standard, both in terms of the data it requires as well as its risk standard.
 Whereas for conditional, only "satisfactory data" is required, 7 U.S.C. § 136a(c)(7)(B), for unconditional, EPA must determine that "no additional data are necessary."
-40 C.F.R. § 152.112(c). - 372.
-Whereas for conditional registration, EPA must only determine that the conditional new use will not "significantly increase the risk of any unreasonable adverse effect" beyond the already existing registration, 7 U.S.C. § 136a(c)(7)(B), an unconditional registration requires EPA to find that the pesticide "will perform its intended function without unreasonable adverse effects on the environment.
+40 C.F.R. § 152.112(c).

+- 413. Whereas for conditional registration, EPA must only determine that the conditional new use will not "significantly increase the risk of any unreasonable adverse effect" beyond the already existing registration, 7 U.S.C. § 136a(c)(7)(B), an unconditional registration requires EPA to find that the pesticide "will perform its intended function without unreasonable adverse effects on the environment.
 7 U.S.C.
 136a(C)(5)(C).
 EPA must also find that the pesticide "when used in accordance with widespread and commonly recognized practice . . . will not generally cause unreasonable adverse effects on the environment."
-7 U.S.C. § 136a(c)(5)(D).

-373. EPA failed to support with substantial evidence several prongs of the unconditional registration standard.
+7 U.S.C. § 136a(c)(5)(D). - 414.
+EPA failed to support with substantial evidence several prongs of the unconditional registration standard.
 First, EPA failed to consider and assess whether farmers are actually able to use the products for their "intended function" of weed control and still not cause unreasonable adverse effects on the environment.
-The use instructions remain "difficult to impossible" to follow in real world farming conditions, NFFC II, 960 F.3d at 1124, 1140-41, leaving farmers with the lose-lose choice of violating the use restrictions and causing unreasonable adverse effects, or not using the pesticide for its intended function.
-In order to meet the unconditional registration standard, EPA must find that a pesticide can be sprayed and accomplish its "intended purpose" in the real world of farming without causing unreasonable adverse effects, not according to whatever hypothetically EPA can think up to put on a label.
+The use instructions remain "difficult to impossible" to follow in real world farming conditions, NFFC II, 960 F.3d at

-374. Second, EPA failed to support with substantial evidence that the byzantine, impossible to follow mitigation measures-the use instructions for the products on which EPA has predicated its finding of no unreasonable adverse effects-constitute "widespread and commonly recognized practice[s]" in farming.
+- 415. Second, EPA failed to support with substantial evidence that the byzantine, impossible to follow mitigation measures-the use instructions for the products on which EPA has predicated its finding of no unreasonable adverse effects-constitute "widespread and commonly recognized practice[s]" in farming.
 7 U.S.C. § 136a(c)(5)(D).
-The unconditional registration standard requires EPA to assess whether the pesticide products will cause unreasonable adverse effects "when used in accordance with widespread and commonly recognized practice," not when used in any scenario that EPA can contemplate, however unrealistic in real farming and weather conditions it might be.

-- 375. In fact, the 40-page use directions are not "widespread and commonly recognized practice[s]," but instead measures that experts have said were unlike anything they had seen previously. - 376.
+The unconditional registration standard requires EPA to assess whether the pesticide products will cause unreasonable adverse effects "when used in accordance with widespread and commonly recognized practice," not when used in any scenario that EPA can contemplate, however unrealistic in real farming and weather conditions it might be. - 416.
+In fact, the 40-page use directions are not "widespread and commonly recognized practice[s]," but instead measures that experts have said were unlike anything they had seen previously. - 417.
 An unconditional registration must determine there will be no unreasonable adverse effects on the environment not from any type of spraying, but rather from use that is normal and from use that will actually allow farmers to complete the pesticide's intended function.
-EPA failed to do that and admits that such use beyond its unrealistic and unassessed label mitigation will lead to harm. - 377.
-The Registration Actions are thus not supported by substantial evidence in violation of FIFRA.
+EPA failed to do that and admits that such use beyond its unrealistic and unassessed label mitigation will lead to harm.

+418. The Registration Actions are thus not supported by substantial evidence in violation of FIFRA.

-THIRD CAUSE OF ACTION
+THIRD CAUSE OF ACTION Provide a Notice and Comment for No.